Colby-Threlkeld/Colby-Threlkeld/README.md

 I'm Colby Threlkeld, a rising junior studying Computer Science at Georgia State University.
 I’ve applied my skills across a range of different topics including data analysis, machine learning, and web development projects.
 I'm looking to launch a career in tech, ideally within a role that would deepen my skills in software engineering, AI/ML, or data science.

 I'm looking for challenges that push me to learn quickly, with a process, contributing to something meangingful.
-If you made it this far, lets connect!

 ---

 ##  Technical Skills -->